sameergopali/TidyTabs/README.md

 3. Click "Group All Tabs Now" to manually group existing tabs
 4. Click "Open Settings" to configure custom grouping rules

+### Smart Group Management

+- **Auto-Collapse**: When you create a new group or expand an existing one, other groups automatically collapse
+- **Focus Management**: New tabs automatically receive focus, even if they're grouped in different windows
+- **Tab Counting**: Each group shows the total number of tabs in its title (e.g., "Social Media (5)")
+- **Special Page Handling**: New tabs, settings pages, and Chrome internal pages are never grouped

 ### Custom Rules

 1. Open the settings page by clicking "Open Settings" in the popup